turingschool/curriculum/source/projects/idea_box.markdown

 idea = Idea.new
 ```

-We changed the definition of `initialize` in Idea to take `title` and
+We changed the definition of `initialize` in `Idea` to take `title` and
-`description`, so the error makes sense.

-We need to grab the idea that we submitted from the form.
+`description` -- 2 arguments.
+We need to send in the data from the form.

-#### Getting form data
+#### Finding the Form Data

-Sinatra gives us a `params` object that gives us what we need.
-Let's take a
-look at it.
-Comment out the existing content of the `post '/'` block.
+Sinatra gives us a `params` method that returns an object holding the data we need.Let's take a look at it by calling `inspect` and commenting out the rest of the `post '/'` block:

 ```ruby
 post '/' do